Top 5 most popular museums in Amsterdam

-Nieuwsuur, a Dutch current affairs television program, asked the most-visited museums in the Netherlands in 2017 for their 2018 visitor statistics, and compiled a Top Five.
+Nieuwsuur, a Dutch current affairs television program, asked the most-visited museums in the Netherlands in 2018 for their 2019 visitor statistics.
+It then compiled a Top Five, which this year includes a shared fourth place.

-The nearby Van Gogh Museum takes second place with 2.170.000 visitors.
+Like last year, the nearby Van Gogh Museum takes second place with 2.100.000 visitors.
 The ‘Rijks‘ and the ‘Van Gogh‘ often trade first and second place from year to year.

 By the way, Efteling — a fantasy-themed amusement park about 2 hours by public transport from Amsterdam — is the top attraction in the Netherlands.